shijithpk/hollywood_releases_in_india/README.md

 **Credits**

 This is a story looking at what Hollywood movies don't get released in India.
-This has been submitted to the Hindustan Times, am putting this out there to get feedback before it's published.
+This has been submitted to the Hindustan Times and am putting this out there to get feedback before it's published.
 You can read it online [here](https://shijithpk.github.io/hollywood_releases_in_india/index.html).

 Most of the data for the story was taken from [the-numbers.com](http://the-numbers.com) and IMDB(http://imdb.com).
 The Bookmyshow team also helped me out with some [data](data/bookmyshow_list.csv).